 - dedicate a

-shelf for cookbooks - consider placing your recycling bins here too
+shelf for cookbooks - consider placing your recycling bins here, too

 Small Pantries

 I tried to optimize every inch of my small pantry.
-Here are some things I did.

-Add an over-the-door organizer here to hold more items.
 Try attaching a magazine holder to the door and use it to hold things like foils, wraps, and even boxed spaghetti.

-Below I added hooks and a dowel to the door to hold my garbage bags.
+Below, I added hooks and a dowel to the door to hold my garbage bags.

 I also added hooks just inside the door on both sides of the pantry.
-Now I have a place for my broom and mop.

 You can also take advantage of space under shelves with these under-the-shelf organizers.